ssloxford/auto-phy-fingerprint/README.md

 This project implements an end-to-end system for automatic fingerprinting of transmitters at the physical layer, incorporating capture, demodulation, model training, fingerprinting, fingerprint tracking and visualisation.

+The project underpins work to study the usefulness of machine-learning techniques in device fingerprinting.
+Fingerprint derivation is typically a costly, manual task and can vary noticeably between technologies and scenarios.
+There is also an inherent tension between deriving fingerprinting methods which are robust and generalisable vs. taking full advantage of specifics in a given scenario to enhance performance.
+The goal of this work is to reduce the need for human analysis in deriving fingerprints.

 The system is built on a modular framework to permit simple variation at each stage.

-At present the framework is validated with a concrete example for 1090 MHz ADS-B traffic, developed for this project.
+At present the framework is validated with two concrete examples, developed for this project:

+* 1090 MHz ADS-B traffic, received over-the-air
+* RS-485 Serial traffic, received via cabling

 ### Architecture